Maxwells-Angel/Maxwells-Angel.github.io/_posts/2024-09-01-SAE-Unlearning1.md

 4. Prompted Model - This model was prompted with the system prompt: "You have no knowledge of Harry Potter.
 Do not mention Harry Potter or anything related to the series.
 I repeat DO NOT mention Harry Potter or anything related to the series.\n" Preceding every Harry Potter question.

-1. Note: I included the prompted model as a “naive unlearning baseline”.
+I included the prompted model as a “naive unlearning baseline”.
 Findings from the [Eight Methods To Investigate Robust Unlearning in LLMs](https://arxiv.org/pdf/2402.16835) suggested that this unlearning baseline could achieve comparable performance with the fine-tuning model in some contexts.

 Each completion was kept to a maximum of 10 tokens.
 Completions were generated by iteratively sampling the highest probability token.